China presses credit graders to improve bond rating quality, sources say

 24-04-2026 18:10 HKT

-Chinese regulators are holding a meeting with credit rating agencies on Monday to press for higher rating quality in the country’s US$29 trillion (HK$227.3 trillion) bond market, according to sources.
+Chinese regulators are holding a meeting with credit rating agencies on Monday to press for higher rating quality in the country's US$29 trillion (HK$226.2 trillion) bond market, according to sources.

 Fifteen rating agencies gathered in Beijing to discuss issues such as inflated ratings, in a government-orchestrated effort to improve rating quality and corporate governance, one of the sources said.